 Back in the Tour de France for only the second time the Grand Colombier is an unheralded climb that offers a physical test and rewards with impressive views.

 The Route: there are several ways to the top.
-Like Mont Ventoux there is one road that climbs over the top and drops down and then forks off in different directions.
-This piece looks at the climb from Culoz via the “Lacets” or hairpins.
+Like Mont Ventoux there is one road that climbs over the top, drops down and then forks off in different directions.
+This piece looks at the climb from Culoz via the Lacets or hairpins.
 The D120 is 18.3km long and averages 6.9%.

 The Feel: The start in Culoz isn’t promising.
-There’s little of interest in the town, the kind of place where people are drinking beers in the morning and it took several laps of the town to find a bakery to get a pre-ride croissant.
-It’s famous as the home town of Christophe Lemaitre, the 100m/200m specialist in athletics.
+There’s little of interest in the town, the kind of place where people are drinking beers in the morning and it took several laps the town to find a bakery for a pre-ride croissant.
+It’s half-famous as the home town of Christophe Lemaitre, the 100m/200m specialist in athletics.
 Perhaps he saw Culoz and wanted to get out quick?
-Running is easier than climbing the Grand Colombier, the road starts steep.
-The mountain dominates the town with its cliff faces, look up and you can see a diagonal line scratched across the cliff face: that’s road you’ll be on.
+Running is easier than climbing the Grand Colombier: the road starts steep.
+The mountain dominates the town with its cliff faces, look up and you can see a diagonal line scratched across the cliff face: that’s road you’ll be on soon.

 Because it’s steep you gain height fast.
-First through the vineyards you see the Rhone valley and the Lac du Bourget, France’s largest lake and beyond it the Alps, a view that’s part breathtaking, part geography lesson.
-The road edges along the cliffs to the soon-to-be famous lacets or hairpins.
+First through the vineyards you see the Rhone valley and the Lac du Bourget, France’s largest lake, and beyond it the Alps, a view that’s part breathtaking, part geography lesson.
+The road edges along the cliffs to the soon-to-be famous lacets.

 These bends are odd, they wind up around a promontory of rock, almost like a tower in the corner of a castle where you ride up a spiral staircase to the ramparts.
-As magical as this sounds it’s just steep and twisty.
+As magical as this sounds it’s just steep and twisty but stop and the views invite you to linger and watch the world go by below.

 Online forums often mention the heat.
 The first part of the climb is south-facing and parts of it have a rock wall to radiate the heat back at you but most of the climb is shaded, press on through the exposed part and you’ll find it easier in the woodland.
 Once past the famous hairpins the slope eases and the road is a very long ramp until you switch back in the opposite direction and the road rears up, more 10-12% sections await and a short downhill section brings relief but just means that 3% gradient above is a statistical average and not reality.